Elder Law: How Gifts Can Affect Medicaid Eligibility

 • A “caretaker child,” who is a child of the applicant who lived in the house for at least two years before the applicant moved into long-term care.
 During that period, the child would also have provided care that allowed the applicant to avoid a nursing home stay.

-Before giving away assets or property, check with your attorney to ensure that it won't affect your Medicaid eligibility.
-Find a qualified elder law attorney near you.
+Before giving away assets or property, check with an attorney to ensure that it won’t affect your Medicaid eligibility.
+Each state's Medicaid program follows different rules, so be sure to consult a qualified elder law attorney near you.
+They will be familiar with the regulations of the Medicaid agency in your location.

 Learn more about Medicaid in the following essential articles: